cosmosone/cosmosone/README.md

 👀 I'm a solo developer creating apps and services to help people connect online using AI technology.

-🌱 I'm currently mastering advanced AI implementation techniques to explore innovative frameworks for developing more intuitive digital communication platforms and immersive virtual environments.
+🌱 I'm learning advanced AI implementation techniques to explore innovative frameworks for developing more intuitive digital communication platforms and immersive virtual environments.

 💞️ I'm looking to collaborate on innovative projects that bridge the gap between technology and human connection - particularly open-source initiatives focused on AI solutions, metaverse development, or community-building platforms.